30 And Moses said unto the children of Israel, See, the Lord hath called by name Bezaleel the son of Uri, the son of Hur, of the tribe of Judah;

 The Strength of Man)

 I don’t think that my situation is unique, either.
 As I consider men as a whole, I can’t help but notice that so many of us have problems with anger and lust, two high-energy vices.
-This has led me to theorize that God has given men great strength, in order that we might do a great work.
-But too many of us are not seeking what that great work is.
-We miss our calling, but we still have this great strength within us and it’s got to come out in some way.
+This has led me to theorize that God has given men great strength, in order that we might do a great work, but too many of us are not seeking what that great work is.
+We miss our calling, yet we still have this great strength within us, and it’s got to come out in some way.

 One thing I am curious about is whether this phenomenon of pent up energy leading to addiction holds true for women as well.
-The addiction recovery groups I have been part of have been exclusively male, and obviously I am a male myself.
+The addiction recovery groups I have been part of have been exclusively men, and obviously I am a man myself.
 I would defer any insights on the addiction patterns of women to someone who is more directly connected there.

 But for men, at least, I think there is some real truth here.
 I am still evaluating this theory, and perhaps my opinions will evolve as to how energy, productivity, and addiction relate to one another, but I am at least certain that it is always good to seek one’s calling and put one’s strength into it.
 I am certain that doing so can only help one in their sobriety.